vam-community/vam-party/USAGE.md

 - `--package-version` the version of the package to publish, either in the format `0.0.0` or `0.0.0-suffix`.
 - `--saves` allows specifying another saves folder, e.g. when publishing scripts from the vam-packages folder
 - `--quiet` chooses defaults for every option (e.g. when you just want to get the json output)

+### `clean`

+Moves references to use the ones used when downloading using party.

+    > party clean scene/my-scene

+Options:

+- `--warnings` prints warnings found while scanning your saves folder
+- `--all` cleans everything
+- `--noop` prints what the script will do, but won't actually do anything
+- `--verbose` prints every change that will be done on every scene

 ## Configuration